karanm1/gene_synthesis/README.md

 # Gene Synthesis Price Forecasting

-This project has the goal of compiling data on the cost of gene synthesis over time and across firms with the goal of forecasting the future cost of synthesis and the scale/magnitude of its use.
+This project compiles data on the cost of gene synthesis over time and across firms with the goal of forecasting the future cost of synthesis and the scale of its use.

 ## Data
 The cost data (data/raw/Gene Synthesis Data) comes from two sources: